nuxeo/doc.nuxeo.com-client-java/src/client-java/document.md

 You can use the Adapters API to access the [Nuxeo Web Adapter]({{page space='nxdoc' page='rest-api-web-adapters'}}) of your document with the method `Document#adapter`.

-The java client provide the following adapters:
+The Java client provides the following adapters:
 - AnnotationAdapter
 - CommentAdapter